Presentation: Fetus that is small for gestational age

 - For tests that are undertaken using whole genome sequencing (WGS), you will need to:

-- complete an NHS GMS ROD form for each person being tested.
-Note that, if you are undertaking trio testing of an affected child and their parents, you will need three of these forms. (see How to complete a record of discussion form for support).
+- complete an NHS Genomic Medicine Service record of discussion form for each person being tested (for example, if you are undertaking trio testing of an affected child and their parents, you will need three of these forms – see How to complete a record of discussion form for support); and

-- parental samples should be submitted alongside the child’s sample.
-This is called trio testing.
-If this is not possible, such as when testing a child in care or a parent is unavailable for testing, the child may be tested as a singleton.
+- submit parental samples alongside the child’s sample (this is called trio testing).
+If this is not possible, for example because the child is in care or a parent is unavailable for testing, the child may be tested as a singleton.

 - For tests that do not include WGS, you will need to:

-- complete a test order form and consent (record of discussion) form, available from your local Genomic Laboratory Hub (GLH).
+- complete a test order form and consent (record of discussion) form, available from your local Genomic Laboratory Hub;

-- include details of the phenotype in the test order form (refer to HPO terms or the clinical summary) as well as the appropriate panel name(s) with associated R number.
+- include details of the phenotype in the test order form (refer to HPO terms or the clinical summary) as well as the appropriate panel name(s) with associated R number; and

-- parental samples may be needed for interpretation of the proband’s result.
+- bear in mind that parental samples may be needed for interpretation of the proband’s result.
 Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.

 - All of the above tests are DNA based and require an amniocentesis or chorionic villus sample or fetal blood sample in an EDTA tube (purple-topped tube).